 The new album is dedicated to his father, who died in late 2012.

 “My dad was a huge country fan and is the first reason I listen to country music.
-He is probably the reason that I am a songwriter today.
-He was my introduction to who’s behind the music.
+He is probably the reason I’m a songwriter today.
+He was my introduction to "who’s behind the music".
 I grew up wanting to be the writer behind the song.
 That really all started with him.

-“To him, country music was this sacred thing.
-Now I’ve lost my dad.
-From time to time, I imagine him out behind the spotlight, listening.
-So I dedicate this album to him, wishing we could share one more release together.
-But the clock ran out.
-I’ll just live with the faith that somewhere, he’s able to hear it.”
+“To him, country music was a sacred thing.
+From time to time, I imagine him out there just beyond the spotlight, listening.
+So I dedicate this album to him, wishing we could share one more release together but alas, the clock ran out.
+I’ll just live with the faith that somehow, he’s able to hear it.”